 - Sailor Moon villains were fond of this one.
 The hero who got this the most was Tuxedo Mask.

-- In Machine Robo Revenge Of Chronos, any villains that has just been lectured by Rom Stoll will often demand to know who the hell Rom is for lecturing them like that, in which Rom's reply would be "YOU DON'T DESERVE TO KNOW MY NAME!" before Rom began kicking ass.
-This also extends to anyone in Super Robot Wars that got speeched by Rom... even an Angel.
+- In Machine Robo: Revenge of Cronos, any villain to receive a lecture by Rom Stoll will often demand to know who the hell Rom is, to which his reply would invariable be "YOU DON'T DESERVE TO KNOW MY NAME!" before Rom began kicking ass.
+This also extends to anyone in Super Robot Wars that got a lecture from Rom... even an Angel.

 Yakuza Mook: You've bought yourself ten seconds, and a one-way ticket to a world of hurt, kid.
 Who the hell do you think you are?